-Sandy Tolan is associate professor of journalism at the Annenberg School for Communication and Journalism at the University of Southern California and author of The Lemon Tree: An Arab, A Jew, and the Heart of the Middle East.
+Sandy Tolan is associate professor of journalism at the Annenberg School for Communication and Journalism at USC and author of Children of the Stone: The Power of Music in a Hard Land and The Lemon Tree: An Arab, A Jew, and the Heart of the Middle East.

 Sandy is a co-founder of Homelands Productions.
 Since 1982, he has produced dozens of documentaries and features for NPR, Public Radio International, American Public Media, and other public radio outlets.
 Much of his focus has been on land, water, natural resources, and indigenous affairs in the U.S., Mexico, Central and South America, the Caribbean, Central Europe, the Middle East, and South Asia.